 International development jobs in the areas of rule of law, governance, sustainability, and related fields are not only for lawyers.
 However, knowledge of the law, legal structures, and the foundation for fair justice systems is critical.
 An MLS in International Rule of Law and Security expands job opportunities and helps in entering this competitive field.

 The International Rule of Law and Security program’s operational component complements its academic program, offering students opportunities to do overseas internships during the summer, and participate in research projects during the semester.
-Currently, the IRLS program is implementing rule of law and governance projects in a number of countries around the world, including Pakistan, Mexico, Albania, and Georgia.
+The IRLS program implements rule of law and governance projects around the world in countries such as Pakistan, Mexico, Albania, and Georgia.

 ASU’s presence in Washington provides opportunities and experiences that broaden students’ understanding of national and international issues.
 While spending a semester or full year in our nation’s capital, students have opportunities to extern and meet with government officials, lawyers specializing in government work, international development officials, and others who make and influence policy.
 For students contemplating a career in Washington or overseas, working and studying in Washington is a valuable complement to the experience they gain in Arizona.